On the logical and computational properties of the Vitali covering theorem: Reverse Mathematics and

-Lest there be any doubt that weak compactness is to be found everywhere in integration theory, we show in this section that the monotone convergence theorem for \emph{nets} and the Riemann integral implies $\WHBU_{0}$.
+Lest there be any doubt that $\WHBU$ is to be found everywhere in integration theory, we show in this section that the monotone convergence theorem for \emph{nets} and the Riemann integral implies $\WHBU$.